Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: From Digital Replicas to Semantic Intelligence and Goal-oriented Principle

 Going a step further, related research has progressed toward achieving semantic interoperability to realize autonomous and intelligent interpretation of heterogeneous data within SAGSIN.
 A key characteristic of these efforts is the adoption of artificial intelligence algorithms, shifting from rule-based syntactic approaches to knowledge-based semantic understanding. \cite{rico2023context} shares a workflow similar to \cite{zhao2022digital} but places greater emphasis on cross-domain and cross-task scenarios by incorporating richer contextual information into the ontology.
-This accounts for the fact that the same entity may assume different representations under varying tasks---for instance, serving as both a product and a raw material at different stages.
 The authors in \cite{11078840} propose the concept of a semantic twin network, leveraging large language models (LLMs) to extract semantic information from multi-source heterogeneous data, thereby populating static network features such as device information and topology structure.
 This represents a method capable of describing SAGSIN through text.
 Yu \textit{et al.} in \cite{yu2023digital} apply twinning technology to detect anomalies in 6G edge networks or links.
-They abstract the physical network and services as an undirected graph and a directed acyclic graph (DAG), respectively, characterizing network node sets along with computational cycles and memory requirements of tasks.
-Subsequently, they used graph neural networks (GNNs) to capture dynamic network interactions, forming a network interaction graph.
-Specifically, they represent key network components---such as links, queues, and flows---as nodes, and modeled their interactions through multiple relation types, including link–flow, queue–flow, flow–queue, and queue–link connections.
-This approach enables the system to handle link anomalies within SAGSIN and balance loads during congestion to reduce latency.
+They abstract the physical network and services as an undirected graph and a directed acyclic graph (DAG), respectively.
+The key network components---such as links, queues, and flows---are represented as nodes, and modeled their interactions through multiple relation types, including link–flow, queue–flow, flow–queue, and queue–link connections.